What is SQL for Data Analysis: Uses, Tools, and Queries

 Here, the * is used to instruct the SQL engine to obtain all columns for the table, so the result will be:

-For example, orders in the above table can be segregated as high or low value based on whether it is more than or less than $150.
+For example, orders in the above table can be segregated as high or low value based on whether they are more than or less than $150.
 Here’s the code for the same:

 SELECT Order_Id, Total_Value